 Quality sources of fibrous foods include green vegetables, root vegetables, nuts, seeds, legumes, lentils and wholegrains.

 The health benefits of consuming fibre are nothing new.
 Most of us are aware it offers us protection against bowel cancer, against the development of diverticula and haemorrhoids and supports cardiovascular health and improves bowel transit.
-But how many people knows it plays a vital role in the elimination of free hormones; the binding of fats and the release of sugar into the bloodstream; the regulation of inflammatory responses from the gastrointestinal flora and mucosal lining and the production of gastrointestinal immune defences (butyrate, short chain fatty acids).
+But how many people knows it plays a vital role in the elimination of free hormones like oestrogen; the binding of fats and the release of sugar into the bloodstream; the regulation of inflammatory responses from the gastrointestinal flora and mucosal lining and the production of gastrointestinal immune defences (butyrate, short chain fatty acids).
 The connection between our gut and our immunity is strongly linked to what we eat and what we absorb and the diversity, location and numbers of our microbiome, of which fibrous foods provide food and fuel through the action of fermentation in the large bowel.